Welcome to the A. C. Stelle Library Media Center!

 Hours: Open Daily 7:50 to 2:50, but closed from 12:35 to 1:05.
 Minimum day 7:50 to 12:50

 Book collection overview:

 The Library Media Center opened in January 2004 with approximately 5,000 materials, which include fiction, nonfiction, and reference works.
 Additionally, DVD, books on tape and video materials are available for curricular support by teachers.
 Currently we have over 10,000 materials in the library.
-When you log into the Destiny Catalog using your LVUSD Google credentials, you can view your record (check your due dates, renew your books, see your holds, or check your fines) or make lists of books you want to read.
-Library map.
+When you log into the Follett Destiny Catalog using your LVUSD Google username and ID number, you can view your record (check your due dates, renew your books, see your holds, or check your fines) or make lists of books you want to read.

 The Library Media Center is the focus of the 1:1 Forward Learning student laptop program.
 Laptops are checked out and serviced through the Library Media Center.

 Alice C. Stelle Middle School Library Media Center Mission Statement

 The mission of the Alice C. Stelle Library Media Center is to assist all students in becoming information literate, and in developing a love of reading for pleasure.
 Students will be taught and encouraged to develop strategies for becoming active and creative locators, evaluators, and users of information.
 The library media program exists to:

 - help students foster a love of reading and appreciate the value of literature;

 - help students develop skills needed to access information in a variety of print and non-print formats;

 - provide resources and learning activities which support the curriculum;